gcocatre/caudec/HELP.md

   -B ARG    average bitrate in kilobits per second (for -c mp3, aac (m4a),
             ogg/vorbis, opus)

-  -G ARG    MP3: apply Replaygain (album or track) if found in source file
+  -G ARG    MP3: apply ReplayGain (album or track) if found in source file
             metadata, after decoding and BEFORE encoding (irreversible).
             Note: it is possible to specify a preamp value with an additional -G parameter, for instance '-G album -G -3' or '-G track -G +2'.